VaanaCZ/LANVP/README.md

 ## Linux (Proton/Wine) Installation

-Use the same steps as above Same as above in addition to [this guide](https://cookieplmonster.github.io/setup-instructions/#proton-wine).
+Use the same steps as above in addition to [this guide](https://cookieplmonster.github.io/setup-instructions/#proton-wine) by Silent.

 ## Configuration